-Ice dancing falls under the category of figure skating, so it also uses the International Judging System.
-Ice dancing, however, focuses more on the precision of their movements, rather than stunts, and the music choice is more upbeat than figure skating to accommodate more dancing abilities.
+Ice dancing falls under the category of figure skating, so it uses the International Judging System.
+Ice dancing, however, focuses more on the precision of their movements rather than stunts, and the music choice is more upbeat than figure skating to accommodate more dancing abilities.

-The highest score awarded to a female figure skater in the short program is 85.45 points to Alena Kostornaia in 2019.
-The highest score awarded to a male figure skater in the short program is 111.82 by Yuzuru Hanyu in 2020.
-Figure skaters are always trying to outbeat one another in every competition, resulting in many changes to the record books.
+The highest score awarded to a female figure skater in the short program is 90.45 points to Kamila Valieva in 2022.
+The highest score awarded to a male figure skater in the short program is 113.97 by Nathan Chen in 2022.
+Figure skaters are always trying to outdo one another in every competition, resulting in many changes to the record books.